 I started my first literary job when I moved to New York after college, at a legendary bookstore located next to the Whitney Museum.
 The owner, Burt B., groped me whenever he found me alone in the book aisles.
 All I could do was try to stay away from him, which made it hard to savor my first taste of the New York literary world.
 There was nobody to talk to about it; he was the boss.

-As a young poet, mother of two kids, and assistant professor, I was walking through the middle of a packed hotel lobby at a writers conference in Chicago and stopped to chat casually for five minutes with Ravi S., the editor of a journal that had published my poems—a poet I had had dinner with along with a mutual friend a few years earlier but otherwise barely knew.
+As a young poet, mother of two kids, and assistant professor, I was walking through the middle of a packed hotel lobby at a writers conference in Atlanta and stopped to chat casually for five minutes with Ravi S., the editor of a journal that had published my poems—a poet I had had dinner with along with a mutual friend a few years earlier but otherwise barely knew.
 As we said goodbye, he grabbed me with very strong arms and suddenly shoved his tongue briefly and hard into my mouth, then walked away, leaving me in a state of violation and robbed energy that I still experience as I remember it.

 As an associate professor at another conference, I sat down with a poet acquaintance I knew through years of casual occasional literary emails, Ethelbert M., on a bench outside an elevator to discuss his contribution to a book I was thinking of editing.
 As we talked earnestly about the project—the longest conversation we’d ever had in person to date—he casually rested his hand high up on my thigh—very high up on my thigh.
 And kept it there.